 As with other types of businesses, the overwhelming majority of our transactions are conducted without any reporting requirement.
 However, businesses like ours are subject to the anti-money laundering provisions in the deceptively named “Patriot Act,” enacted in 2001.

-Unfortunately, some squeamish dealers report more customer transactions than the law actually requires.
-At Money Metals Exchange, we have examined the law very closely and therefore do not report the purchase of metals about 99.998% of the time, with one extremely rare exception.
+Some dealers report more customer transactions than the law actually requires.
+At Money Metals Exchange, we follow the law and have examined it very closely to be sure of our obgligations.
+Under the law, we are not required to report your purchase of precious metals about 99.998% of the time, with one extremely rare exception.
 For a disclosure requirement to be triggered, BOTH of the following conditions have to be met:

 - The transaction is (or related transactions are) larger than $10,000 in size, AND

 - Payment is made using actual cash (i.e. Federal Reserve notes and U.S. coins) or with two or more cash instruments (defined as money orders, cashier's checks, or traveler's checks) which, individually, are $10,000 or less but when totaled together equal more than $10,000.
 Personal checks, debits, bank wires, and credit card payments are NOT considered cash or cash instruments, and, therefore, purchases using them do not trigger disclosure by a dealer regardless of their amount(s).

 The IRS disclosure document involved is called Form 8300, and it's applicable to all cash transactions in the broad U.S. economy meeting the above conditions – not just precious metals transactions.
 To date, Money Metals Exchange has completed nearly 1,000,000 transactions, and we have been required by law to file Form 8300 fewer than ten times.